DST( Delaware Statuory Trust)

 - Low investment – A DST investment may start from as low as $100K.

 - Large structure – There is no limitation on the number of investors a DST can possess.
 DSTs can have up to 499 investors or fewer.
-This opens the DST arena for small investors, who can acquire ownership in institutional-grade properties by making the least investment.
+This opens the DST option for small investors also.
+Investors with low capital also prefer it.
+DST allows investors to acquire ownership in institutional-grade properties by making the least investment.

-- Relief from property management – 1031 DST property come with pre-arranged property managers and investors don’t need to bear the burden of property management.
+- Relief from property management – 1031 DST property is handled by property managers.
+Therefore investors do not have to bear the burden of property management.

-- No title to property – Investors within a DST don’t receive property title.
+- No title to a property – Investors within a DST don’t receive property title.

 - Can’t form single-member LLCs – DST investors aren’t allowed to form single-member LLCs.